zgrylmz/Meal-App/README.md

-This is a recipe application where users can explore a wide variety of meals.
-To get started, simply register and create an account.
-Once registered, you’ll be able to:
-Browse and view different recipes,Add your favorite recipes to your personal favorites list,Create and publish your own recipes,Edit or delete the recipes you’ve created,View and comment on recipes created by other users, Rate each recipe using a star-based rating system.Additionally, users can filter recipes by country or category.
-For example, if you're looking for desserts, you can select the "Dessert" category to easily find relevant recipes.
+🍽️ Meal App
+Meal App is a user-friendly recipe platform where you can discover, share, and manage your favorite meals from around the world.

+🔑 Features
+✅ User Registration: Sign up and create your personal account

+📖 Browse Recipes: Explore a wide range of recipes from different cuisines

+⭐ Favorites: Save your favorite recipes for quick access

+📝 Create Recipes: Add your own recipes and share them with the community

+✏️ Edit & Delete: Manage the recipes you’ve created

+💬 Comments: Interact with other users by commenting on their recipes

+🌟 Ratings: Rate any recipe using a 5-star rating system

+🔍 Advanced Filtering: Filter recipes by country and category (e.g., desserts, vegetarian, etc.)

+📸 Screenshots
-**A folder named “Screenshots” is included, where you can view images of the Meal App and its features.**
+A folder named Screenshots is included, showcasing the Meal App interface and features.